DevXT-LLC/ezlocalai/README.md

 # Authentication for the fallback server
 FALLBACK_API_KEY=your-api-key

-# Model to use for legacy fallback (only used for OpenAI-compatible APIs)
+# Optional: Override model for OpenAI-compatible fallback (pass-through by default)
+# If not set, the originally requested model is passed through to the fallback server
-FALLBACK_MODEL=gpt-4o-mini
+# FALLBACK_MODEL=gpt-4o-mini

 # Combined memory threshold (VRAM + RAM) in GB - fallback triggers when below this
 # Models can offload to system RAM, so combined memory is more accurate than VRAM alone
 FALLBACK_MEMORY_THRESHOLD=8.0
 ```

 The system automatically detects whether `FALLBACK_SERVER` points to another ezlocalai instance or an OpenAI-compatible API by checking for the `/v1/resources` endpoint.
-If it's another ezlocalai server, full endpoint forwarding is used.
-Otherwise, it falls back to standard OpenAI API calls using `FALLBACK_MODEL`.
+If it's another ezlocalai server, full endpoint forwarding is used (preserving the original request).
+Otherwise, it falls back to standard OpenAI API calls, passing through the originally requested model (or using `FALLBACK_MODEL` if set as an override).

 ### Example: Two-Machine Setup